 - Stay in the shade.
 When you’re outside, stay in the shade as much as possible and wear sunglasses and a hat.

 - Use sunscreen.
-Use a broad-spectrum sunscreen with SPF of a minimum of 30, even on cloudy days.
+Use a broad-spectrum sunscreen with an SPF of a minimum of 30, even on cloudy days.
 Apply a generous amount of sunscreen and reapply after every two hours.

 Avoid risky behaviours